 On June 15th and 16th 2017 there will be a two-day conference in London (Day 1 at King’s College London, Day 2 at The Warburg Institute), on the topic ‘Under the Greek Sky: Imitation and Geographies of Art After Winckelmann’.
 The conference will end with a walking seminar on ‘Winckelmann in the British Museum’ conducted in the Museum’s Enlightenment and Greek Sculpture Galleries, and will be led by Dr K. C. Harloe and Dr Ian Jenkins.

 The conference in London will be followed by a one-day workshop in Reading entitled “Spreading Good Taste: Winckelmann and the Objects of Dissemination”.

 The workshop will be followed by the launch of an exhibition entitled “Under the Greek Sky: Winckelmann, Soane and Neoclassical taste for Classical Art” which will run at the University of Reading’s Special Collections until December 2017.

-On June 22nd 2018 there will be a conference on ‘Ideals and Nations: New perspectives on the European reception of Winckelmann’s aesthetics’, hosted by the Taylor Institution of Medieval and Modern Languages at the University of Oxford.
-The speakers will be Alex Potts (Michigan), Fiona Gatty (Oxford), Lucy Russell (Oxford), Helen Slaney (Roehampton), Helen Roche (Cambridge), and David Watkin (Cambridge).
+On June 29th 2018 there will be a conference on ‘Ideals and Nations: New perspectives on the European reception of Winckelmann’s aesthetics’, hosted by the Christ Church College at the University of Oxford.
+The speakers will be Alex Potts (Michigan), Fiona Gatty (Oxford), Lucy Russell (Oxford), Helen Slaney (Roehampton) and David Watkin (Cambridge).